JanPeter1/esphome-display/README.md

 ### fonts

 **common/const.yaml:** This file contains definitions for the characters onf the [Material Design Icons](https://pictogrammers.com/library/mdi/) font.
 With these definitions is is possible to write eg. $mdi_compass instead of \U000F018B.
+It is using a copy of the materialdesignicons-webfont.ttf font downloaded from [GitHub](https://github.com/Templarian/MaterialDesign-Webfont/tree/master).
+The font is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and copyrighted by [Pictogrammers](https://pictogrammers.com/).
+Fot texts, the Google-Font Montserrat is used.
+It is licensed under [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/) and copyrighted by the [Montserrat Git Project Authors](https://github.com/JulietaUla/Montserrat.git).

 **lcd/fonts.yaml:** Here are the font definitions.
 The following fonts are used in this project:
 * _font_time:_ A big font used to show the clock on the top-right of the screen.
 This font just consists of digits an a colon.